ZinYY/QuickPrompt_AlfredWorkflow/readme_en.md

 ![Example](figs/example.png)

-## Features
+## Important Note

-- Global hotkey `Command + .` for instant access
-- Multiple preset scenarios:

-    - 🔠⇨🔠 Academic English Writing Polish
-    - 📚 Bibtex Citation Format
-    - 🔠⇨🀄️ English to Chinese Translation (Academic)
-    - ... ...

-- Automatically cache the last search results

-- After installation the workflow, you can customize prompts by modifying the `Workflows -> QuickPrompt -> Script Filter` in Alfred.
+This plugin requires **Alfred** software on MacOS.
+Windows and Linux systems are currently not supported.

+**Alfred** is a powerful Mac productivity tool that enables quick execution of various operations through hotkeys and keywords.

 ## Installation

+1. You need to install **Alfred** before using this plugin.
+Visit the [Alfred website](https://www.alfredapp.com/) to download and install Alfred (Workflows require Powerpack version).

-Download `QuickPrompt.alfredworkflow` from the [Release page](https://github.com/ZinYY/QuickPrompt_AlfredWorkflow/releases) and double-click to install.
+2. Download `QuickPrompt.alfredworkflow` from the [Release page](https://github.com/ZinYY/QuickPrompt_AlfredWorkflow/releases) and double-click to install.

-Open `Workflows -> QuickPrompt -> Hotkey`, set the hotkey (recommended `Command + .`)
+3. Open `Workflows -> QuickPrompt -> Hotkey`, set the hotkey (recommended `Command + .`)

 ![Set Hotkey](figs/set_hotkey.png)